Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 1) Animator’s Palate

 One of the most popular restaurants among the Disney cruise ships is Animator’s Palate.
 This restaurant is part dinner and part show.
-Throughout your meal the dining room will change from black-and-white sketches of famous Disney characters to colorful animations.
+Throughout your meal, the dining room will change from black-and-white sketches of famous Disney characters to colorful animations.
 As you dine on California- and Asian-inspired dishes, the room will fill with color.
-Stick around until the end of the dinner service for a special surprise from a famous mouse.
+On cruises that are seven nights or longer, guests will get to be part of the show with Animation Magic.
+At the beginning of dinner, everyone is given a piece of paper and is told to draw a self-portrait.
+At the end of dinner, the drawings are magically animated and dance across the screens of the restaurant.

 2) Lumiere’s

-ONE-OF-A-KIND: A Unique Disney Experience: Here’s What You Can’t Miss on Disney Cruise Line
+ONE-OF-A-KIND: Here’s what you shouldn’t miss on Disney Cruise Line

 3) Rapunzel’s Royal Table

-A major highlight of rotational dining on the Disney Magic is Rapunzel’s Royal Table.
+A major highlight of rotational dining on the Disney Magic, and my favorite restaurant on the ship is Rapunzel’s Royal Table.
 The Tangled-themed restaurant brings guests in to celebrate Rapunzel’s birthday with characters from the movie.
 The dinner-and-a-show concept applies here, and if you’re lucky you may even get to meet some of the ruffians from the Snuggly Duckling as they come to your table.

 The main buffet on the Disney Magic is Cabanas, which serves breakfast and lunch.
 The dishes vary by day, but mainstays for kids include chicken strips, macaroni and cheese, and fries.
 The Disney Magic has three other quick-service options: Duck-In Diner, Pinocchio’s Pizzeria, and Daisy’s De-Lites.
 This is where you can find quick options like burgers, cold sandwiches, pre-made salads, and pizza.